bsml320/scGWAS/analysis/explanation_configure.md

 ## Explanation of all parameters:

-- run_model: always set as "node", indicating node-weighted module search
+- run_model: always set as "node", indicating node-weighted module search.
-- normalization_model: default: calibration; available values: calibration, scale; suggestion: always set as calibration
+- normalization_model: default: calibration; available values: calibration, scale; suggestion: always set as calibration.
 - module_socre: default: penalty; available values: penalty, tw.
 When module_score=penalty, it indicates m=mg+mv-sd(mg,mv).
 When module_score=tw, it indicates m = mg+mv.
 - gwas_node_file: the file with boxcox-transformed z-scores per gene from GWAS.
 Two-column file (column 1: gene symbole; column 2: z-score); tab-seperated; no header line.
-An example file has been provided in the example folder
+An example file has been provided in the example folder.
 - scrn_expr_file: the file with cellular gene expression per cell type from scRNA-seq data.
 Each row represents a gene while each column represents one cell typpe.
 The expression value should be the average log-transformed CPM for each gene in each cell type (average across all cells assigned to the corresponding cell type).
 Note: All genes that pass a pre-defined threshold (e.g., with the zero-value in <95% cells) should be included for the estimation of the null distribution.
 This is different from most scRNA-seq related analyses where only the highly variably expressed genes are selected.
 Here we will need all expressed genes to estimate the parameters for the null distribution.
 - network_file: the file including gene-gene relationships.
 We used the PathwayCommons collection as this collection contains various types of relationships such as catalysis, chemical effect, regulation of expression or phosphorylation, react, and interacts-with, among others.
 Each row represents a pair of genes.
 The interactions that involves MHC genes have been excluded.
 - r_include (suggested value: 0.1), r_exclude (0.05), remove_zero (true) are parameters for model running and should be left as it is.